Niranjannmitmysore/Go-Tutorial/Kratik/3.Constants/README.md

 ## CONSTANTS

 In Go, const is a keyword introducing a name for a scalar value such as 2 or 3.14159 or "QWINIX".
-* Constants declares a constant ,unchanging value.
+* Constants declares a unchanging value.
 * Constants are declared like variables, but with the const keyword.
 * Constants can be character, string, boolean, or numeric values.
 * Constants cannot be declared using the := syntax.